 Membership of Loreburn is open to everyone as we want to make sure we are representative of the community we serve.
 We encourage you to consider becoming a member to participate fully in the management of your home.
 Members can attend and vote at the Annual General Meeting (AGM) and stand for election to the Committee.
 It costs just £1 to join!
-Please ask your Neighbourhood Officer for more details.
+Please ask your Neighbourhood Officer for more details or visit the dedicated page on the website www.loreburn. org.uk/become-a-member/.
 We would love you to join us to share your thoughts and ideas.